Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Review of Gaussian Sum-Rules

-indicating that the finite-energy sum-rules \eqref{basic_fesr} are related to the normalization of the GSRs.
-Thus the information independent of the finite-energy sum-rule constraint following from the diffusion equation analysis \cite{gauss} is contained in the {\em normalized} Gaussian sum-rules (NGSRs) \cite{harnett_quark}
+in which the right-hand side is recognized as the $k^{\text{th}}$ member of the finite-energy sum-rule (FESR) family.
+Thus, the information contained in the GSRs which is independent of the FESRs can be isolated by considering the {\em normalized} Gaussian sum-rules (NGSRs)~\cite{harnett_quark}

 which are related to the hadronic spectral function via